Causality bounds on scalar-tensor EFTs: Bounds on EFT coefficients and their implications

 \subsection{Scalar four-derivative term}

 Let us first derive the lower bound for the coefficient $\alpha$, the coupling constant of the $(\partial \phi)^4=(\nd_\mu \phi \nd^\mu \phi)^2$ term.
 In the graviton decoupling limit, the lower bound on this dim-8 coefficient is $\ai>0$.
 This was one of the earliest causality bounds \cite{Adams:2006sv} and gives rise to the term of ``positivity bounds'', often used synonymously with ``causality bounds'', as we do in this paper.
 In the presence of gravity, however, it has been predicted that the lower bound slightly dips blow zero, the negativity being suppressed by the Planck mass squared \cite{Alberte:2020jsk}.
 This has been illustrated explicitly with a string theory example \cite{Tokuda:2020mlf} and also numerically confirmed for generic UV completions \cite{Caron-Huot:2021rmr}.

-Specifically, with our setup, the lower bound on $\alpha$ can be obtained by solving the following SDP problem
+We refer the readers to Appendix \ref{sec:Bec_exa} for a more detailed explanation of how to implement the numerical procedure of Section \ref{sec:numSet}.
+Here we shall simply outline the main steps of this procedure for the case of obtaining the lower bound on $\alpha$. \begin{itemize} \item First, we collect relevant improved dispersive sum rules.
+In principle, the sum rules that do not contain $\alpha$ should also be included for deriving the strongest bound, because those sum rules contain the information of full crossing symmetry/null constraints.
+However, for this particular case, we find that the only relevant sum rules are from $\mc{M}^{0000}$, and hence we only need: